Li-xingXiao/272-dim-Motion-Representation/README.md

 ## 📮 Change Log
+📢  **2025-04-04** --- Release the processed 272-dim Motion Representation of [HumanML3D](https://github.com/EricGuo5513/HumanML3D) dataset.
+Only for academic usage.

 📢  **2025-03-28** --- Release the evaluation code and the Quantitative comparison results of recovery from joint rotations and joint positions respectively.

 📢  **2025-03-13** --- Release the processing scripts to obtain the modified 272-dim motion representation and the Qualitative results of recovery from joint rotations and joint positions respectively.

 ## 🚀 Getting Started